 We expected Cretan Zell am See but that’s not what we got at all.
 I don’t want to be unfair, the views of the scenery around are beautiful, but nothing mind-blowing.

 I would put this on the list of optional beaches to visit.

-Probably one of the most famous Cretan beaches, that’s Matala.
+Probably one of the most famous Cretan beaches is Matala.
 And not only because of its clean sand but also thanks to its history.
-And you know me, I can’t waste an opportunity not to tell you a bit about its past.
+And you know me, I can't waste an opportunity not to tell you a bit about its past.

 Matala Beach is covered in soft sand and truly makes a wonderful vacation spot.
 The water is see-through and quite warm but it's too famous for you to feel relaxed there.
 It's this typical picture of a tourist beach with those annoying plastic chairs in the ocean of towels with screaming and crying kids in the background.
 Nah, not for me, thank you.

-To sum it up, if you’re a group of young people who want to enjoy a rich nightlife and then lie on the beach, be my guest and visit Matala Beach.
-But if you want to experience more calm vacation, don’t stay for more than a day.
+To sum it up, if you're a group of young people who want to enjoy a rich nightlife and then lie on the beach, be my guest and visit Matala Beach.
+But if you want to experience a calmer vacation, don’t stay for more than a day.

 Near the small village of Agia Pelagia you can find a few picturesque beaches with sand and small pebbles.
 But we found this one to be the most appealing compared to the others.

 The gulf in which the beach is situated protects it from winds from most sides and the sea is very calm.
 With that being said and how shallow the water is, the kids would enjoy playing there and will be safe.
 I really liked how the water was very clear.
 No wonder diving is so popular there.